Skip to main content

 • Is Not Null

-Select the value to use, or start typing to find a value.
+10. Under Value or text, select the value or text to use, or start typing to find a value or text.

-Optionally add an AND statement.
-Filters data based on the specified conditions.
-Only rows that meet the conditions in all AND statements will be imported.
+11. (Optional) Under + click either Statement, optionally add an AND statement, or Group to optionally add an OR statement.
+Filters data based on the specific conditions.
+Only rows that meet the conditions in all AND statements will be included.

 Usage example